 FLYING-ERASE HEADS

-Flying erase heads are special erase heads used during video inserts.
-They perform similar to the stationary full erase head that always comes on during normal recording.
-Erase heads are used to clear the tape of the old video and to prepare it to receive a new recording.
-If the old signal were not removed it would show up in the new recording as a color noise called the moiré or the rainbow disturbance.
-Remnants of the old recording would still be there trying to play with the new one.
-The full erase head is located just before the video drum where the video is recorded.
-When a recording is terminated there is a blank area left on the tape after the video.
-This usually isn't an issue but when a video insert is being performed you want the trailing video signal it to remain intact.
-So for this function the full erase head is turned off and a special set of rotating flying-erase head(s) are used.
-Found only on higher end Betas these are mounted just in front of the video heads on the video disk.
+Flying-erase heads are special electro-magnetic elements mounted on the video disk ahead of the record/playback heads.
+They perform a similar function as the stationary full erase head (that always comes on during normal recording) except they erase each individual scan.
+They clear the tape of the old video signal ahead of the recording head to prepare it to receive a new recording.
+If the old scan is not fully removed it will show up in the new recording as a color noise band called the moiré effect or rainbow noise.
+Remnants of the old recording would still be there, trying to play along with the new one.
+This happens because the full erase head didn't remove all the old recording because it is located just before the video drum and before the spinning heads.
+When a recording is terminated, there is always some recording information left over in the area before the full erase head clears it away.
+This usually isn't an issue during normal recording, but when performing an edit it needs to be clean, and free of any leftover artifacts.
+If you are doing a video insert, you want the trailing video signal to be undisturbed by the full erase head.
+So for this function the full erase head is turned off and the special set of rotating flying-erase heads are used.
+The result is the inserted video that is clean on both ends.
+Found only on higher-end Betas these are mounted just in front of the video heads on the video disk.
 They spin with the heads and erase the video a single scan at a time.
 They turn off when the insert is terminated.
 The result is the insert starts at the edit point and then ends without disturbing the video that comes after it.
-Most recorders with flying erase heads also turn them on during normal recording to further ensure a clean recording area.
+Most recorders with flying erase heads also turn them on during normal recording to further ensure a clear area before the recording heads lay down their magnetic signal.

 ©Misterßetamax